cb-jamallo/2021-CB-Demo-Statamic-Preview/README.md

 -  **[ schema.website... ]** Contains the data input into a Website Entry

--  **[ schema.controller... ]** Contains the data input into the Website Controller Entry that contains the same title value
+-  **[ schema.websiteController... ]** Contains the data input into the Website Controller Entry.
+Note: Should match the domain value to a corresponding Website Entry to work.

--  **[ schema.compiled... ]** Contains the data input that is compiled between the Website Entry, it's Website Controller Entry.
+-  **[ schema.websiteNavigation ]** Contains the Website Entry